tudelft3d/website/projects/geobim-benchmark/IFCMyran.md

 Note: Semantics are usually consistently assigned and many attributes are filled.

-You can browse the full list of IFC entities, with related descriptions, definitions and foreseen attributes in the [buildingSMART website] (http://standards.buildingsmart.org/IFC/RELEASE/IFC2x3/TC1/HTML/).
+You can browse the full list of IFC entities, with related descriptions, definitions and foreseen attributes in the [buildingSMART website](http://standards.buildingsmart.org/IFC/RELEASE/IFC2x3/TC1/HTML/).

 For checking the semantics of the model, <strong>we propose here some elements in a higher detail.</strong>